A world-class institute of changemakers in the deaf and signing community.

 The National Literary Competition is an ASL and Writing competition for deaf and hard of hearing students in the United States and Canada.

-For ASL, we have three categories: ASL Poetry, Storytelling, and Presentation.
+For ASL, we have three categories: ASL Handshapes Stories, Storytelling, and Presentation.
 For Writing, we also have three categories: Poetry, Creative Writing, and Essay.
 More information can be found in the downloadable Rules and Guidelines manual.

-You can submit one entry in each genre of each category.
+You can submit one entry in each ASL and Writing genre of each category.
 For example, you can submit an entry for ASL Poetry, Storytelling, and an entry in the Creative Writing genre.
+However, you can only submit up to one entry per category, so for example, you cannot submit two videos for the ASL presentation category.

 For the ASL category, students in the 2nd through 12th grades can participate.
 For the Writing category, students in the 6th through 12th grades can participate.